1955 RAF Shackleton aircraft disappearance: Background

-No. 42 sqn re-formed at RAF St Eval in 1952 with Shackleton MR1 reconnaissance aircraft.
+No. 42 Squadron re-formed at RAF St Eval in 1952 with Shackleton MR1 reconnaissance aircraft.
 The squadron was part of Coastal Command, and its duty was to patrol to the south west of England, the southern part of the Irish Sea and the Atlantic Ocean.
 The squadron was engaged on search and patrol duties for its assigned area, and upgraded to the Shackleton MR2 variant in June 1953.

 Incident

-On 11 January 1955, Shackleton WG531, of No. 42 Sqn, took off from RAF St Eval at 10:14 for a 15-hour patrol around the area of the Atlantic Ocean south west of Ireland known as Fastnet.
+On 11 January 1955, Shackleton WG531, of No. 42 Squadron, took off from RAF St Eval at 10:14 for a 15-hour patrol around the area of the Atlantic Ocean south west of Ireland known as Fastnet.
 At 10:20, Shackleton WL743 of the same squadron, took off from the same location to follow WG531 to the same area for the same patrol.
 Normally, the flights would have had a 30-minute separation in take-off times, however, some delays to the first flight, and an earlier expedited time for the second flight meant that they were only six minutes apart when leaving St Eval.
 However, hourly reporting showed that the navigators had made sure the aircraft had some distance between them; by 20:00, they were some 85 mi apart.

 A ground radio controller tried to contact the pilot of the second aircraft at 20:58, with a barometer reading that he had requested, but received no reply.
 Initially, the loss of contact was not viewed too seriously as this was a common occurrence when the aircraft were operating at their normal height above sea-level.
 When both aircraft were overdue to return, a search and rescue mission was launched, coordinated by the search and rescue centre at RAF Mount Batten.
 Another Shackleton from St Eval was launched to try and contact the two aircraft via either radio or morse code.
 At least eight Shackletons from St Eval, two Sunderland flying boats from RAF Pembroke Dock and RAF Aldergrove, and several ships, both military and civilian took part. took to the ocean at 03:50 on the following day, and proceeded to the search area.
 The last contact placed one of the aircraft some 50 mi south west of Fastnet Rock.

 After a three-day search, which yielded no clues, and worsening weather, the search and rescue operation was called off.
 No bodies of the crewmen were found.
 A total of 235 hours had been logged in the searching aircraft which covered an estimated 20,000 mi2.
 A board of inquiry was instituted on 14 January 1955.
 John Chartres described the loss of the two aircraft as "...the most catastrophic of all the Shackleton accidents."